spdx/spdx-spec/docs/terms-and-definitions.md

 **profile**

-A scope of usage for SPDX targeting support for particular use cases and scenarios (e.g., software, licensing, security, etc.).
-A profile identifies which particular SPDX namespaces, classes, and properties it leverages, along with any custom constraints unique to its use.
+a scope of usage for SPDX targeting support for particular use cases and scenarios (e.g., software, licensing, security, etc.) that identifies which particular SPDX namespaces, classes, and properties it leverages, along with any custom constraints unique to its use